Sully001/E-Commerce-Website/README.md

 ------------------------------------------------------------------------------------------------

 <h2>Master Admin Access (Works on Local Host and the Deployed Site)</h2>
-Make sure to run the `php artisan migrate:refresh --seed`.
-If you're working locally (no need to do this if you're using the deployed site)
+Make sure to run the `php artisan migrate:refresh --seed` if you're working locally.
+(No need to do this if you're using the deployed site)
 <ul>
     <li>Email: test@example.com</li>
     <li>Password: test</li>